 This person generally comes up with the program concept, lays out the budget, and makes the major decisions.

 He or she is the team leader, the one who works with the writers, hires the director, decides on the key talent, and guides the general direction of the production.

 In smaller productions the producer may also take charge of the more mundane activities.
 And in small productions the director may handle the producer's responsibilities.
 In this case, the combined job title becomes (want to guess?),

 On a major production, one of the producer's first jobs is to hire or assign a writer to write the script (the document that tells everyone what to do and say).
 The script is like a written plan or blueprint for the production.

 The producer will next consider the key talent for the production.
 In general, the talent includes actors, reporters, hosts, guests, and off-camera narrators -- anyone whose voice is heard or who appears on camera.

-Sometimes talent is broken down into three sub-categories: actors (who portray other people in dramatic productions), performers (who appear on camera in nondramatic roles), and announcers (who generally don't appear on camera).
+talent is broken down into three sub-categories: actors (who portray other people in dramatic productions), performers (who appear on camera in nondramatic roles), and announcers (who are heard but generally don't appear on camera).

 In a large production, the producer will hire or assign the director.